victoriyaforsythe/PyVALION/README.md

                                  datetime.timedelta(minutes=15)))
 ```

-4. Define the latitude array alat
-This array must have N_lat elements and match the second dimension in the model dictionary.
+4. Define the latitude array alat: This array must have N_lat elements and match the second dimension in the model dictionary.

-5. Define the longitude array alon
-This array must have N_lon elements and match the third dimension in the model dictionary.
+5. Define the longitude array alon: This array must have N_lon elements and match the third dimension in the model dictionary.

 6. Download the jason_manifest.txt file (provided by PyVALION) and save locally into data_save_dir.
-A local copy of the manifest will be updated with new THREDDs file location data if available.
+The local manifest will be updated with new THREDDS file locations if available.

 data_save_dir: path to save downloaded data

-7. Download all raw Jason TEC data for the validation time.
-If you need to exclude certain satellites, modify the sat_names array.
+7. Download all raw Jason TEC data for the validation time: If you need to exclude certain satellites, modify the sat_names array.

 ```
 sat_names = np.array(["JA2", "JA3"])